 <?php print $user->name ?>'s profile

-If $user->name contains JavaScript, your users are screwed.
+contains malicious JavaScript, your users are screwed.

 What this really comes down is concatenation of data, or more literally, strings.
 So with that in mind, let's take a closer look at...